KILTprotocol/docs/docs/chain/collator.md

 ## Connect to the Spiritnet

-After you tested your setup on peregrine you might want to start collating on our official Spiritnet blockchain.
+After the setup has been tested on peregrine, it is time to start collating on the official Spiritnet blockchain!
-For that you need to change the chainspec used for the relaychain and parachain.
+To do that, the chainspec used for the relaychain and parachain must be replaced.
 The relay chain will change from the peregrine-relay spec to the Kusama spec.
 The parachain chainspec and runtime will also change from peregrine to spiritnet.